JoseGuillenG/JobsityChat/README.md

 7.- To save the messages I used entity framework on memory DB, this was the fastest approach I thought, in order to have all the functinalities requested

+## Unit tests

+I included a new unit test project for "Jobsity.Chat.Api.Application" called "Jobsity.Chat.Api.Application.Tests"

+I included all the necesary configuration to make them run, considering the db context, signalR messages and a couple more dependencies, all the external resources are mocked.
+I only included 7 tests since I believe they are enought to show my knowledge on creating them :)

 ## Bonus

 I did achieved 2 bonus points